mishapaauw/mishapaauw/README.md

 ## Hi there 👋

+### Bio

+🧬 Since September 2024, I work as a Data Scientist at the [Green Life Sciences](https://www.uva.nl/en/about-the-uva/organisation/faculties/faculty-of-science/research/clusters/green-life-sciences/green-life-sciences.html) research cluster of the University of Amsterdam.
+I'm here to contribute data science expertise to any GLS scientist with data related questions, ranging from high-volume -omics data to experimental design.

+🥬🦠 Previously, I was also employed by the University of Amsterdam as a PhD candidate.
+In my PhD work, I studied molecular interactions between plants and a pathogenic bacterium, called *Xanthomonas campestris* pv. *campestris*.

+### Links

+🎓 You can find links to my published academic work on [my Google Scholar profile](https://scholar.google.com/citations?user=2FyrHzEAAAAJ&hl=nl).

 <!--
 **mishapaauw/mishapaauw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.